lara-pawar/REDMANE-metadata-generator-with-RO-Crate/sample_metadata/README.md

 3. sample_to_patient.json: This file provide the mapping information between samples and patients.
 Key is sample and value is patient.

 4. mimic_rawfiles_generator: Script for updating the metadata made by previous intake and generating the counts.csv files.
+(When running this script in your environment, remember to change the file path)